 Each examination will have assigned randomized seating.
 After entering the exam room and leaving non-essential belongings at the front of the room, each student will receive a seat ticket.
 This seating ticket will indicate the student's row and seat.
 A new, randomized seat assignment will be given at each examination.
-At the end of the exam, the seat tickets should be thrown away.
-The row and seat number must be recorded in the Honor Code guestion in each exam.
+The row and seat number must be recorded in the Honor Code question in each exam.
 The following list of Items Permitted and Not Permitted during examinations are also on the cover page of each examination: